openwisp/openwrt-openwisp-monitoring/README.rst

 If there is no data file, the agent will sleep for the time interval and check for the data file again.
 This will be continued until a data file is found.
 If a signal is received from the other agent, then the sleep will be interrupted and agent will start sending data.

-If agent fails to send data to the server, an exponential backoff will be used to retry until `max_retries` is reached.
+If agent fails to send data to the server, a randomized backoff (between 2 and 15 seconds) will be used to retry until `max_retries` is reached.
 If all attempts of sending data failed, the agent will try to send data in the next cycle.

 If data is sent successfully, then the data file will be deleted and agent will look for another file.